celinewmk/Discord-bot/README.txt

-This repository is dedicated to a personal project I am planning on starting.
+This repository is dedicated to a personal project I am working on to practice my coding skills, Python skills and my understanding of how a discord bot works.

 Project: Creating a Discord bot using Python